 Play video The secret rhythm behind Radiohead's "Videotape"

 The secret rhythm behind Radiohead's "Videotape"

-Welcome to Vox Pop: Earworm!
-In my first episode of Earworm, I speak with Warren Lain.
+Watch the full first season of Vox Earworm: https://bit.ly/2JKK30W And follow Vox Earworm on Facebook for more: http://www.facebook.com/VoxEarworm In this season opener of Earworm, I speak with Warren Lain.
 He's a Radiohead fan who also happens to be an incredibly talented musician and music teacher.
 In December 2016 he uploaded a 38 minute video to YouTube about a Radiohead song that I deeply love, "Videotape."
 He had been thinking about the music theory behind this seemingly simple song for the better part of a decade.
 The reason?
 “Videotape”, a slow rhythmically monotonous song, is actually syncopated.
 I’m joined also by Erin Barra, a professor at Berklee College of Music, who helped Warren and I explain this musical illusion.
-Warren’s video can be found right here: https://www.youtube.com/watch?v=RvKhtFXPswk Subscribe to our channel! http://goo.gl/0bsAjO Vox.com is a news website that helps you cut through the noise and understand what's really driving the events in the headlines.
-Check out http://www.vox.com to get up to speed on everything from Kurdistan to the Kim Kardashian app.
-Check out our full video catalog: http://goo.gl/IZONyE Follow Vox on Twitter: http://goo.gl/XFrZ5H Or on Facebook: http://goo.gl/U2g06o
+Warren’s video can be found right here: https://www.youtube.com/watch?v=RvKhtFXPswk Some songs don't just stick in your head, they change the music world forever.
+Join Estelle Caswell on a musical journey to discover the stories behind your favorite songs.
+Check out the entire Vox Earworm playlist here: http://bit.ly/2QCwhMH Subscribe to our channel! http://goo.gl/0bsAjO Vox.com is a news website that helps you cut through the noise and understand what's really driving the events in the headlines.
+Check out http://www.vox.com Check out our full video catalog: http://goo.gl/IZONyE Follow Vox on Twitter: http://goo.gl/XFrZ5H Or on Facebook: http://goo.gl/U2g06o

 Play video Why Does Music Move Us?